AlrzAmini/Glotto/README.md

 # Glotto

 **Glotto** is a modern, scalable backend API platform for a multilingual learning application.
-It provides all the APIs needed to power a front-end language-learning app, including user authentication, lessons, video streaming, progress tracking, and gamification features.
+It powers a front-end language-learning app with APIs for user authentication, lessons, video streaming, progress tracking, and gamification features.

-It is designed with **feature-based Clean Architecture** to keep the code modular, testable, and maintainable.
-Glotto supports background processing, observability, and load-balanced deployments, making it ready for production at scale.
+Built with **feature-based Clean Architecture**, Glotto ensures modular, testable, and maintainable code.
+It supports background processing, observability, and load-balanced deployments, making it production-ready for high-scale environments.

 ---

 ## 🚀 Key Features

 - **Feature-Based Clean Architecture**
-  Organizes code by features (Auth, Courses, Videos, Lessons, Subscriptions) instead of types, making it easier to maintain and extend.
+  Organizes code by features (e.g., Auth, Courses, Videos, Lessons, Subscriptions) for better maintainability and extensibility.

 - **Background Jobs with Hangfire**
-  Reliable processing for video uploads, transcoding, notifications, and reminders, separate from API request threads.
+  Handles video uploads, transcoding, notifications, and reminders reliably, decoupled from API request threads.

 - **Observability with OpenTelemetry + Prometheus + Grafana**
-  Collects traces, metrics, and logs for API requests, background jobs, and system performance.
-Enables monitoring of latency, failures, and throughput.
+  Collects traces, metrics, and logs for API requests, background jobs, and system performance, enabling monitoring of latency, failures, and throughput.

 - **Mapster for Object Mapping**
-  Fast and clean DTO ↔ entity mapping for commands, queries, and responses.
+  Provides fast, clean DTO ↔ entity mapping for commands, queries, and responses.

 - **Scalar API Documentation**
-  Auto-generated, browsable API docs to make the backend easily consumable for front-end developers.
+  Auto-generated, interactive API documentation for seamless integration with front-end developers.

 - **Database Support**
-  PostgreSQL or SQL Server for relational data storage, optimized for scalability and multi-language content.
+  Supports PostgreSQL or SQL Server for scalable relational data storage, optimized for multilingual content.

-- **Load Balanced Ready**
+- **Load-Balanced Ready**
   Designed to run behind Nginx or HAProxy for high-traffic scenarios, ensuring API availability and reliability.

 ---